Vegeta: [on seeing Beefy Barbarian] Oh please, this guy ain't so bad.

 - In Gamaran at the beginning of the second part of the tournament, it seems that Gama's gonna fight the Kanasemanji School leader Muraku Matsumoto, but then he decides to step back and let Gama fight with Saizou Fujibayashi, leader of the Tamagakushi Ninja School.

-- One of the best examples in Anime is the original Dragon Ball's Red Ribbon Army arc.
+- In the original series, the Red Ribbon Army arc.
 For the past 30 or so episodes the ultimate antagonist has been built up as Commander Red.
 Then when Goku begins raiding the Army HQ, Red reveals that he's been gathering the dragonballs for the sole purpose of making himself taller rather than world conquest.
 Disgusted that their leader wasted everyone's lives and resources over such a meager pursuit, 2nd-in-command Adviser Black shoots Red dead just minutes before Goku arrives, leaving the final showdown to occur between the two of them instead.

 - Puella Magi Madoka Magica has a rather interesting example in that the title character is-or rather, can be-the boss.
 Sure, she's literally the only person capable of beating the extremely powerful witch Walpurgisnacht, but doing so causes her to become an even more powerful witch capable of planetary annihilation.
 She's done it in at least two alternate timelines, and preventing it for good is Homura's goal in life.